Troubleshooting Mendix Workstation Client

 Solution

-Ensure that you copied and pasted the token as displayed by the management and that you did not enter additional characters by accident.
+Ensure you copied and pasted the token exactly as displayed in Workstation Management without any additional characters.
 Create a new registration token if the issue persists.

 Registration Token Denied by Workstation Management